Judge 47th HR, Yanks top Scherzer, Mets 4-2 in Subway Series

 DEGROM

-Jacob DeGrom had an issue while warming up before his last start and was pushed back from Tuesday.
+Jacob DeGrom had an issue while warming up before his last start and was pushed back from a Subway Series outing against the Yankees.
 He will instead pitch against Colorado on Thursday or Friday.
+The two-time NL Cy Young Award winner is 2-1 with a 2.31 ERA in four starts since a year-long layoff caused by an elbow injury last summer and a stress reaction in his right scapula this spring.
+He threw 95 pitches last Thursday in a 3-2 loss at Atlanta.

 PLUNKED